jmeegan2/MapKit-App/README.md

 5. Click the "Calculate" button to generate the trip details, which includes the trip duration, distance, and cost.
 6. View the route on the interactive map.
 7. Optionally, click the "Open in Apple Maps" button to open the route in the Apple Maps app for easy navigation.
+8. To send an invoice click the paperplane symbol in top right corner of screen to go to invoice screen.
 References used
 * https://www.hackingwithswift.com/example-code/location/how-to-find-directions-using-mkmapview-and-mkdirectionsrequest
 * https://levelup.gitconnected.com/implementing-address-autocomplete-using-swiftui-and-mapkit-c094d08cda24